stanleyctg/Finmulation/README.md

 Database:
 User_credentials table- consists of unique usernames, and passwords.
 Profile- consists of stocks owned, quantity, bought price, date bought.

+Language used: Flask(python), HTML, CSS, Javascript, SQL.js

 5 weeks to complete before moving into market predictions.
 Weekly agendas:
 Week1: Prepare all the pages.
 Allow user to search for symbols, and display price of each stock with quantity and buy button.
+(Done)
 Week2: Complete buy function and add it to the purchase history and stocks owned page.
-At this point should start on finishing database.
+At this point should start on database.
 Week3: Complete sell function and performance chart.
 Week4: Complete login system
-Week5: Styling make it nice and all done.
+Week5: Additional styling